Jeetu-code/Flipcart-project-anime/README.md

-This is a simple frontend clone of flipcart , with a some personal touch.
+This is a simple frontend clone of flipcart , with  some personal touch.